-(1) Income relates to revenue for services provided as well as interest earned on the Company's cash and short-term investments.

-(2) Net losses relate to expenditures incurred by the Company exceeding income earned.

-(3) Basic and diluted.

-(4) During the fourth quarter of 2019, the Company completed a private placement of 18.2 million shares.
-In relation to this private placement, the Company also issued 0.9 million common shares.
-During the third quarter of 2020, the Company issued 0.7 million common shares issued from treasury pursuant to an agreement with a third-party consulting and professional service provider.
-During the fourth quarter of 2020, the Company completed a private placement of 5.6 million shares.
+- (1) Income relates to revenue for services provided as well as interest earned on the Company's cash and short-term investments. - (2) Net losses relate to expenditures incurred by the Company exceeding income earned. - (3) Basic and diluted. - (4) During the first quarter of 2021, the Company completed a private placement of 13.3 million common shares.
+In relation to this private placement, the Company also issued 0.8 million common shares.
+During the fourth quarter of 2020, the Company completed a private placement of 5.6 million flow-through shares.
 In relation to this private placement, the Company also issued 0.3 million common shares.
-Other changes in shares outstanding were due to shares issued from treasury as a result of warrant, broker warrant and option exercises, vested DSU redemptions or RSU redemptions.
+Other changes in shares outstanding were due to shares issued from treasury as a result of option exercises and vested Deferred Share Unit ("DSU") redemptions.